CS5008Fall2025/midterm-report-AliyaSalmanova1/Report.md

 C was faster in my measurements (after O3 -march=native), while Java improved after JVM warm-up.

 If I were to redo this, I’d drive both languages from one runner, as that ensures that the timings are being calculated the same way and enables more accurate results.
+If I had more time, I would also have made sure that the code in runner.c and main.c, accounted for all invalid user inputs.
+I accounted for some, but if the user inputs a number higher than 4 or less than 1 for which approach they choose, the program would have a runtime error.
+I also would go back and perhaps look-up more ways this algorithm could be solved.
+I wrote the code all myself, as I believed this was best for my practice and thinking skills.

 As a side effect of this assignment, I also learned a few other things, such as what nanoseconds are, what 1e6/1e9 means, and more details about how different languages are compiled and interpreted.
-Also, I initially gave each function two jobs (fill array and return fib of n), but having a function focused on one purpose makes timing cleaner and I refactored.
+A note I would like to add is that I initially gave each function two jobs (fill array and return fib of n), but having a function focused on one purpose makes timing cleaner and I refactored. fibArray.c is written separately in order to print out an array of fibs from 1 to N.

 ## References